 Peter Conradi's "Who Lost Russia?" asks a question many have pondered for the past decade (at least).
-In the wake of the end of the Cold War and the end of the Soviet Union it appeared that the United States had "won" the Cold War and Russia looked with hope toward the West for understanding where their future might be found.
+In the wake of the end of the Cold War, and the Soviet Union, it appeared that the United States had "won" the Cold War and Russia looked with hope toward the West for understanding where their future might be found.
 Unfortunately, much of the goodwill, from both sides, was squandered during the 1990s and led to the eventual ascension of Vladimir Putin to power at the turn of the century.
-The terrorist attack against NYC on 9/11 offered another chance to a working partnership between the US and Russia but that was hardly the direction Bush, Cheney, and Co. wanted to take the country.
-Thus, Putin as President of Russia, decided on an "alternative" approach by becoming more belligerent with "near abroad" territories and thanks to the surplus created as a result of previously rising oil prices much of the country was happy to follow someone they believed had altered their living conditions for the better while US actions in Eastern Europe and the rest of the world continually portrayed an America that many Russians no longer view with the same respect and appreciation they once did.
+The terrorist attack against NYC on 9/11 offered another chance for a working partnership between the US and Russia but that was hardly the direction Bush, Cheney, and others in the White House/State Department wanted to take the country.
+Thus, Putin as President of Russia, decided on an "alternative" approach by becoming more belligerent with "near abroad" territories and, thanks to the surplus created as a result of previously rising oil prices, much of the country was happy to follow someone they believed had altered their living conditions for the better while US actions in Eastern Europe and the rest of the world continually portrayed an America that many Russians no longer viewed with the same respect and appreciation they once did.